Dhiyac14/Manga-Manhwa-Downloader/README.md

 ## Overview

 This Python script allows users to download manga chapters, either the entire series, a range of chapters, or a single chapter.
-It supports saving the downloaded pages as images.
+It supports saving the downloaded pages as images, pdf and cbz.
 The script employs multithreading to enhance download efficiency.

 ## Features
 1. Download entire manga series.
 2. Download a range of chapters.
 3. Download a single chapter.
-4. Option to save downloaded pages as images.
+4. Option to save downloaded pages as images, pdf, cbz.
 5. Multithreading for faster downloads.

  Download or clone the repository